I remember when I started planning my first trip. I had no idea what I was doing.

 Time to pack for your trip!
 Here’s a suggested packing list.

 Step 16 – Buy Travel Insurance

 While a lot of people think “I’m healthy, I don’t need travel insurance.
 I won’t get sick,” travel insurance is much more than just medical protection.
-It covers you when your camera breaks, your flight is cancelled, a family member dies and you have to come home, or if something is stolen.
+It covers you when your camera breaks, your flight is canceled, a family member dies and you have to come home, or something is stolen.

 Travel insurance is only a few dollars a day and only a fool doesn’t buy it.
 Here’s my ultimate guide to picking a good insurance company.
 (I use World Nomads for all my trips.)

 Step 17 – Enjoy Your Trip

 Go on your trip and have fun!
 Head to the airport, board your plane (don’t forget your passport!), and enjoy the fruits of your labor.

 By using this post as a guideline, you can better organize and prepare for your trip (and if you are looking for more in-depth information about planning a trip, check out my book for next steps).
 You’ll check all the boxes, not miss anything, and have plenty of money for your vacation.
 It can be as simple as booking a flight and packing or as complex as rearranging your entire life to go backpack the world forever.

 But no matter your trip length, this list will help you stay organized as you prepare to step onto that plane and out into the world.